junxit/us-congress-bills-113/bill.md

 ## § 4.
 National medals

 The medals struck under this Act are national medals for purposes of chapter 51 of title 31, United States Code.

-## § 5.
-Funding

-- **(a)** *Authorization of appropriations* There is authorized to be charged against the United States Mint Public Enterprise Fund an amount not to exceed $30,000 to pay for the cost of the medals authorized by this Act.
-- **(b)** *Proceeds of sale* Amounts received from the sale of duplicate bronze medals under section 3 shall be deposited in the United States Mint Public Enterprise Fund.